ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PortfolioAnalysis Documentation.md

 ### `_categorize_equities_and_exchange_traded_funds()`

-- Combines and calculates market value for equities and exchange-traded funds (ETFs).
+- Combines and calculates market value for stocks and exchange-traded funds (ETFs).
-- Returns: A pandas DataFrame representing the combined allocation of equities and ETFs in the portfolio.
+- Returns: A pandas DataFrame representing the combined allocation of stocks and ETFs in the portfolio.

 ### `_revert_to_original_pdf_file()`